beingbing/pathshala-problems/19GraphAlgorithms/31Lecture25.md

 # Optimized Union

 ### Approach 2:
 Organize elements which belong to the same set hierarchically.
 Like in a Tree.
 Then, our union() operation will have O(log n) time complexity.
-That's because we just need to find the root of both sets and make root of one set child node of another root.
+That's because we just need to find the root of both sets and make one set's root child node of another root.
 Thing is famously called Union of Disjoint sets.

 ### What is a Disjoint Set Union (DSU)?
 Disjoint Set Union (DSU), also known as Union-Find, is a data structure used to efficiently manage a collection of disjoint sets.
 It supports two main operations: